icdfa/soc-training-program/Module-5-Cloud-SOC-Monitoring/Labs/Week-17-Lab-Setting-Up-a-Cloud-Environment.md

 # Week 17 Lab: Setting Up a Cloud Environment

+## Learning Outcomes

+By the end of this lab, you will be able to:

+- Create a free tier account with a major cloud provider.
+- Launch a virtual machine in the cloud.
+- Configure basic security settings for a cloud environment.
+- Connect to a cloud-based virtual machine using SSH.

 ## 1. Objective

 In this lab, you will create a free tier account with a major cloud provider (AWS, Azure, or GCP) and set up a basic cloud environment.
 This will be the foundation for the labs in this module.